 In the chart created at the end of step 02, the X-axis takes up considerable space.
 To format the same, right-click on the axis and go to Format Axis option which opens a format pane to the right.

-In the Number section of the format pane, choose the category as “Date”.
+In the Number section of the formatting pane, choose the category as “Date”.

 In the Type, choose one that suits the purpose of your chart.
 Here, to accommodate the size of the chart, we’ll use a M-YY format as shown: